wandb/docs/docs/guides/integrations/tensorboard.md

 :::info
-W&B support embedded TensorBoaord for W&B Multi-tenant SaaS.
+W&B support embedded TensorBoard for W&B Multi-tenant SaaS.
 :::

 Upload your TensorBoard logs to the cloud, quickly share your results among colleagues and classmates and keep your analysis in one centralized location.